 Anxiety is one of the most common behavioral health conditions in the country, according to the American Psychiatry Association.
 In fact, nearly one-third of adults will experience anxiety at some point in their life.
 And 40 million Americans are struggling now.

 What is anxiety?

 Anxiety is the intense, excessive and persistent worry or fear about everyday situations.
 “You experience a fast heart rate, rapid breathing, sweating.
 And after the anxiety passes, you actually may be quite fatigued and tired.
-We all have experienced anxiety at one point or another,” said Dr. William T. Beecroft, medical director of behavioral health for Blue Care Network of Michigan.
+We all have experienced anxiety at one point or another,” said Blue Cross Blue Shield of Michigan Medical Director of Behavioral Health, Dr. William T. Beecroft

 Anxiety can become a serious workplace issue.
 When people are anxious, their brains become busy and active, and they can't think through problems as well.
 “That's where productivity really comes,” Beecroft said.
 “It's not just doing the same task over and over; it’s figuring out a different way of doing the task or surpassing the task altogether and going to a better outcome.
 This is where productivity really improves and the employer wins.”